 The RG flow at the representative point $\rm A$ shows a quantitative degeneracy between the $T_{1-}$ and $ T_2$ fields.
-At this point, the unpolarized neutron structure factor exhibits continuous lines of scattering, similar to the pinch-lines of the classical pinch-line spin liquid~\cite{benton2016}.
-In the classical model, the boundary between these two phases yields an unconventional magnetic order (invariant to time-reversal) -- a spin nematic phase characterized by a quadrupolar order parameter~\cite{Francini2024nematicR2,Taillefumier_2017}.
+At this point, the unpolarized neutron structure factor exhibits continuous lines of scattering, similar to the pinch lines of the classical pinch-line spin liquid~\cite{benton2016}.
+In the classical model, the boundary between these two phases yields an unconventional magnetic order (invariant under time reversal) -- a spin nematic phase characterized by a quadrupolar order parameter~\cite{Francini2024nematicR2,Taillefumier_2017}.
 The degeneracy between the $T_{1-}$ and $T_2$ fields results in an accidental U(1) symmetry spanned by a set of single-tetrahedron spin configurations parameterized as $m^\alpha(\theta)=m_{T_2}^\alpha\cos(\theta)+m_{T_{1-}}^\alpha\sin(\theta)$~\cite{Noculak-2023,Francini2024nematicR2}.
-Furthermore, the band structure of the classical Hamiltonian Eq.~\eqref{eq:hamiltonian} along the $ T_{1-}\oplus T_2$ line, displays flat lines in the low-energy bands~\cite{KTC_2024_phase,Francini2024nematicR2}.
-The authors of Ref.~\cite{Francini2024nematicR2} showed that the correlation functions in this phase, henceforth, referred to as $T_{1-}\oplus T_2$ phase, display continuous lines of scattering similar to those observed in our pf-FRG calculations.
+Furthermore, the band structure of the classical Hamiltonian Eq.~\eqref{eq:hamiltonian} along the $ T_{1-}\oplus T_2$ line displays flat lines in the low-energy bands~\cite{KTC_2024_phase,Francini2024nematicR2}.
+The authors of Ref.~\cite{Francini2024nematicR2} showed that the correlation functions in this phase, henceforth referred to as the $T_{1-}\oplus T_2$ phase, display continuous lines of scattering similar to those observed in our pf-FRG calculations.
 The presence of these ``rods" is ascribed to the low-energy bands of the Hamiltonian which show flat lines along the $[111]$, $[001]$ and symmetry-related directions in reciprocal space.
-Along these lines, there occur band touchings at the $[hkl]=[000]$, $[hkl]=[111]$, and $[hkl]=[200]$ points, see Fig.~\ref{fig:bands_cuts} in Appendix \ref{sec:evolution_energy_bands}.
+Along these lines, there occur band touchings at the $[hkl]=[000]$, $[hkl]=[111]$, and $[hkl]=[200]$ points; see Fig.~\ref{fig:bands_cuts} in Appendix \ref{sec:evolution_energy_bands}.
 These features in the energy contours result in the observation of high-intensity lines in the correlation functions in reciprocal space, produced by the flat lines, together with slightly higher intensity at the band touching points, at the classical level.
-Indeed, an SCGA analysis at intermediate temperatures of a point along the $ T_{1-}\oplus T_2$ boundary, with $(J_1,J_2,J_3,J_4)=(-0.28,0.28,-1,0)$, yields similar structure factors with continuous lines of scattering as those observed at point $\rm A$, see Fig.~\ref{fig:nematic_phase}.
-At low-temperatures the only intensity comes from the continuous line of scattering and no other features can be observed.
+Indeed, an SCGA analysis at intermediate temperatures of a point along the $ T_{1-}\oplus T_2$ boundary, with $(J_1,J_2,J_3,J_4)=(-0.28,0.28,-1,0)$, yields similar structure factors with continuous lines of scattering as those observed at point $\rm A$; see Fig.~\ref{fig:nematic_phase}.
+At low temperatures the only intensity comes from the continuous line of scattering and no other features can be observed.
+We refer the reader to Appendix~\ref{section:SCGA_method} for a more detailed discussion of the temperature regimes studied in the SCGA.
 Our pf-FRG calculations find these continuous lines of scattering to be {\it robust} features in a narrow region along the $T_{1-}$\textendash$ T_2$ boundary in the quantum phase diagram [see the hatched region marked in Fig.~\ref{fig:phasediagram-pinch-line}(b)].
-Consequently, we identify the point $\rm A$ and all those points where only the flow of the $T_{1-}$ and $T_2$ irreps is non-vanishing, i.e., belonging to the $T_{1-}\oplus T_2$ phase, with possible spin-nematic order in the quantum model.
+Consequently, we identify the point $\rm A$ and all those points where only the flow of the $T_{1-}$ and $T_2$ irreps is nonvanishing, i.e., belonging to the $T_{1-}\oplus T_2$ phase, with possible spin-nematic order in the quantum model.
 In particular, this implies that, unlike the classical model where the spin-nematic state is strictly located at a phase boundary, quantum fluctuations stabilize it over what appears to be a finite region in the quantum model, possibly indicating the existence of a nematic phase.
 We point out, however, that the rods primarily indicate the near-degeneracy of the two $T_{1-}$ and $ T_2$ irreps.